Henri Goelzer

 Henri Goelzer (29 September 1853, Beaumont-le-Roger - 1 August 1929, Esprels) was a French classical philologist.

-In 1883 he obtained his doctorate at Paris with a dissertation-thesis on Sulpicius Severus, titled "Grammaticæ in Sulpicium Severum observationes potissimum ad vulgarem latinum sermonem pertinentes".
+In 1883 he obtained his doctorate at Paris with a dissertation-thesis on Sulpicius Severus, titled "Grammaticae in Sulpicium Severum observationes potissimum ad vulgarem latinum sermonem pertinentes".
 Later on his career, he became a professor of grammar and philology at the University of Paris.
 He served as director of the Association Guillaume Budé, and in 1923 was elected a member of the Académie des Inscriptions et Belles Lettres.

 Literary works

 He is remembered for his editions of Tacitus — Histoires (1921), Dialogue des orateurs.
 Vie d'agricola.
 La Germanie (1922), Annales (1923) and of Virgil — Enéide (1915), Les bucoliques (1925), Géorgiques (1926).
 With Eugène Benoist, he was the author of a Latin-French dictionary that was published over many editions: